By day you hike in some of the most wonderfully scenic mountains, close to glaciers, waterfalls and authentic Andean highland villages.

 We meet up with our guide again and return by bus to Aguas Calientes for a late lunch, then take the train to Ollantaytambo (about 1.5 hours), from where a private vehicle drives us back to Cusco (an additional 1.5 hours).

-On arrival in Cusco (approximately 8 p.m.) we are dropped off at the hotel we have chosen.
+On arrival in Cusco (approximately 8 p.m.) you are dropped off at the hotel you have chosen (hotel not included).

 *Note: To climb Huayna Picchu or Machu Picchu Mountain.
 Permits have to be purchased in advance (please contact us for information).